openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux-header.md

 @endsphinxdirective

-If you want to install Intel® Distribution of OpenVINO™ toolkit on your Linux machine, there are a few ways to accomplish this.
+If you want to install OpenVINO™ Runtime on your Linux machine, there are a few ways to accomplish this.
 We prepared the following options for you:

 * [Install OpenVINO Runtime Using the Installer](installing-openvino-linux.md)
 * [Install OpenVINO from PyPI](installing-openvino-pip.md)